 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The K-3 II is a recent model that features in the current product line-up of Pentax.
 In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 Review summary: Fujifilm X-T2 vs Pentax K-3 II

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T2 or the Pentax K-3 II – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.